jjermann/sharpgraph/README.md

 A C# program to parse and interactively process files in the DOT format from Graphviz.

 See in particular also http://graphviz4net.codeplex.com/.
-They achieve a similar goal and some basic ideas are based on it.
+They already achieve a similar goal and some basic ideas are based on it.
 The project started mainly as a way for me to get to know Antlr and WPF.
-It's essentially written from scratch and still work-in-progress.
+It's essentially written from scratch and still early work-in-progress.
 I haven't decided on a specific license yet.

 Prerequisites: